The TDPS Season

-Playhouse and Studio Productions are curated by the by the Public Programming Committee, which is comprised of TDPS faculty, production and marketing staff, and the Department Chair.
-Once each semester, a Production Forum is held, a meeting open to all department constituents, to solicit feedback and recommendations for future works.
-The programming committee endeavors to plan seasons up to two years in advance to ensure appropriate time for engaging collaborators, planning for funding and seeking deeper curricular engagement with campus departments.
+Playhouse and Studio Productions are curated by the by the Season Planning Committee, which is comprised of TDPS faculty, production and marketing staff, and the Department Chair.
+A season planning forum is held once each semester.
+The forum is open to all department constituents to solicit feedback and recommendations for future works.
+The Season Planning Committee endeavors to plan seasons up to two years in advance to ensure appropriate time for engaging collaborators, planning for funding and seeking deeper curricular engagement with campus departments.

-Workshops are selected by a committee made up of members of Public Programming Committee and the vetting committee for capstone applications.
+Workshops are selected by members of Season Planning Committee and the vetting committee for capstone applications.
 Workshop proposals are submitted in late February, six months prior to the opening of the season.
 All production selections are subject to approval by the Department Chair.

 When is each season announced?